- Reference Number: HEY-893/2022

 What happens if I change to a biosimilar but I have side effects?

 Please be assured that we would not be offering this alternative medicine unless we were completely confident that it was just as safe and effective as your current medication.
-When switching to a biosimilar it is not expected that there will be any issues.
+When switching to a biosimilar it isn’t expected that there will be any issues.
 However if you do develop a side effect, you will be informed of the process which is in place to manage any complications and dealt with promptly.
-If you wish to know more about side effects, please discuss with the nursing team.

 If you have any further questions, please contact the